snoop2head/noopy/README.md

 ## Moving Images After Writing

 Placing image with Typora editor creates image on the corresponding directory.
-Use python3 to move the img files into images folder and relocate their paths on the markdown document.
+Use python3 to 1) move the img files into each categories' images folder and 2) rewrite their paths notated on the markdown document.

 ```python
 python3 app.py